php-flasher/php-flasher/docs/pages/symfony.md

 <p id="preset-variables"><a href="#preset-variables" class="anchor"><i class="fa-duotone fa-link"></i> Variables</a></p>

-Presets can also contain variables that can be substituted by using the translation system.
-Take the following example where you have a preset showing a personalised welcome message to the user.
+Presets can also have variables that you can replace using the translation system.
+For example, you can have a preset that shows a personalized welcome message.

 ```yaml
 # config/packages/flasher.yaml